Gary Bowyer

-Gary David Bowyer (born 22 June 1971) is an English professional football coach and former player who is the manager of Scottish club Dundee.
+Gary David Bowyer (born 22 June 1971) is an English professional football coach and former player who is the manager of Burton Albion.

 As a player, he made 52 league appearances for Hereford United, Nottingham Forest and Rotherham United in a professional career that lasted eight years, before retiring due to injury in 1997, aged 25.
 He won the Football League Trophy with Rotherham United in 1995–96, his only honour as a player.

 After working as a coach at a number of clubs, he has managed Blackburn Rovers, Blackpool, Bradford City and Salford City (twice).
 He guided Blackpool to promotion, via the play-offs, from League Two to League One in 2016–17.

 Early and personal life

 Bowyer was born on 22 June 1971 in Manchester, Lancashire, England.
 His father, Ian, was also a professional footballer; the two played together at Hereford United.

 Playing career

 After playing in non-League football for Westfields, Bowyer, a full-back, signed for Football League team Hereford United on non-contract terms, making 14 appearances in the 1989–90 season.
 After the season ended, Bowyer moved to Nottingham Forest, but he did not make a senior Football League appearance for club.
 Bowyer later signed for Rotherham United, making 38 appearances in the League over the next two seasons, before retiring due to injury at the age of 25.
-Whilst at Rotherham he was a part of the team that won the 1996 Football League Trophy Final.
+Whilst at Rotherham he was a part of the team that won the 1996 Football League Trophy final.